Fistula

-Globally, every year between 50,000 and 100,000 women are affected by fistula relating to childbirth.
-In botany, the term is most common in its adjectival forms, where it is used in binomial names to refer to species that are distinguished by hollow or tubular structures.
+Globally, every year between 50,000 and 100,000 women are affected by one or more fistulas relating to childbirth.
+Typically they are vaginal fistulas, between either the bowel or bladder and the vaginal canal, but uterine and bowel fistulas also occur.
+In botany, the term is most common in its adjectival forms, where it is used in binomial names to refer to a species that is distinguished by one or more hollow or tubular structures.
 Monarda fistulosa, for example, has tubular flowers.
 The term was first used in the 14th century.

 Definition

 A fistula is an abnormal connection between vessels or organs that do not usually connect.
 It can be due to a disease or trauma, or purposely surgically created.